There is nothing more satisfying than enjoying the perfect Chinese roast chicken with super crispy skin.

 The criteria for the best Chinese roast chicken

-The skin is so crispy that it resemble crackers when it is fresh from the oven.
-The aroma that perfume the kitchen will make everyone wanting for more.
+The skin is so crispy that it resembles crackers when it is fresh from the oven.
+The aroma that perfumed the kitchen will make everyone wanting for more.

 The setback is, you need to know how the inside tricks.
-I have revealed all these tricks here so that you can enjoy making this Chinese roast chicken at home.
+I have revealed all these tricks here so that you can enjoy making this Asian roast chicken at home.

 What is the roast chicken standard that you need to measure up?